Ottawa, Alberta reach agreement on funding proposal for Calgary 2026 Olympic bid

 But Calgary 2026 announced Tuesday night that an agreement was reached between the federal and provincial governments to consider a new funding proposal.

-The public investment required was reduced by $125 million to $2.875 billion.
+The public investment required was reduced by $125 million to $2.875 billion, reducing the total estimated cost to $5.075 billion.

+Calgary 2026 chief executive officer Mary Moran said working with the RCMP produced $115 million in savings in the security budget and another $40 million in essential services.

 Under the revamped terms, the Alberta government’s commitment of $700 million would remain the same.